2014 K3 Challengers League

-The 2014 K3 Challengers League, known as the Daum K3 Challengers League 2014, was the eighth season of amateur K3 League.
-The top three clubs of each group qualified for the championship playoffs after the home and away season of two groups (16 matches per team) and the interleague play (9 matches per team).
-The first and second-placed team in the overall table advanced to final and semi-final respectively, and the other four clubs advanced to the first round.
-Asan United withdrew from the league, but FC Uijeongbu joined the league.
+The 2014 K3 Challengers League, known as the Daum K3 Challengers League 2014, was the eighth season of the amateur K3 League.
+The top three clubs of each group qualified for the championship playoffs after the home-and-away season of two groups (16 matches per team) and the interleague play (9 matches per team).
+The first and second-placed teams in the overall table advanced to the final and semi-final respectively, and the other four clubs advanced to the first round.
+Asan United withdrew from the league, while FC Uijeongbu joined the league.